 A Team is Formed

 The idea caught on fast.
 Shows were packed, and the spirit was strong.
 It became quickly clear that a team was required.
 The Collective would never have taken root without the tireless effort and foundational insights of Andy Lee, Tyler Lyle, Jordan-Ann Schorch, and Alexandra Steiber.
-The whole project transformed, however, when 3 Owl Media jumped on board to develop the visual side of the organization, and Rhi Clark signed on to handle the day- to-day business operations.
-Eventually, Matt Lipkins of the Shadowboxers joined the team as Musical Director.
+The whole project transformed when 3 Owl Media jumped on board to develop the visual side of the organization and Rhiannon Klee signed on to handle the operations, venue and artist relations, and marketing.
+Eventually, Matt Lipkins of The Shadowboxers joined the team as Musical Director.

 The vision continued to gain clarity and popularity.
-Our tean has expanded, and we’ve filled larger and larger venues as we’ve gone.
-Aaron Scorch took the reins as day-to-day operator, Robby Handley took over as Musical Director, and AJ Holder jumped aboard to create immersive visuals.
+Our team has expanded, and we’ve filled larger and larger venues as we’ve gone.
+Aaron Schorch took the reins as day-to-day operator, Robby Handley took over as Musical Director, and AJ Holder jumped aboard to create immersive visuals.

-With this bigger and stronger team, the Collective has grown into a multi- dimensional entertainment company, curating one-of-a-kind shows at a wide variety of venues and spotlighting a diverse array of incredible local and national musicians.
-We have co-presented shows with Delta, ChooseAtl, and the Atlanta History Center.
-We have excited and committed sponsors.
-Our shows now boast a house band and dynamic visuals.
-But the energy and vision have remained intact.
-Atl Collective continues to be a celebration of music in its purest form.
+With this team in place, the Collective has grown into a multi- dimensional entertainment company, curating one-of-a-kind shows at a wide variety of venues while spotlighting a diverse array of incredible local and national musicians.
+We have co-presented shows with Delta, ChooseAtl, Atlanta History Center, Grady Memorial Foundation, National Center for Civil and Human Rights, Atlanta Jewish Music Festival, and more.
+Our shows now boast a house band and dynamic visuals, but the energy and vision have remained intact.
+ATL Collective continues to be a celebration of music in its purest form.
 By recreating and celebrating the greats of the past, ATL Collective discovers and fosters the greats of tomorrow.